paperclip-ui/legacy-paperclip/packages/paperclip-docco/README.md

 - Generate static HTML documentation
 - Open documentation tool in live-view
 - live editing?
 (PC would need to support markdown)
+- Should have light / dark mode
+- Should show where colors are used
+- Should show how many components have magic values (colors, spacing)

 Example of documentated Paperclip code: